 Vaccination is not required to receive approval for domestic travel.
 However, if faculty, staff or students voluntarily disclose to their supervisor that they are fully vaccinated, domestic travel may be approved through the pre-pandemic approval process.
-All others may be approved for domestic travel by following the COVID-19 testing protocols described below.
+All others may be approved for domestic travel by following COVID-19 testing protocols described click here.
 All individuals traveling domestically must comply with the COVID-19 requirements of the destination jurisdiction.
-And all travelers should wash hands or use hand sanitizer often during travel.

 BASIC PROTOCOL FOR EACH SEPARATE TRIP:

 COVID-19 Testing Option

-- Domestic travel by BYU faculty, staff and students who are not vaccinated or choose not to disclose whether they are vaccinated will require COVID-19 testing before and after proposed travel with the following exceptions:
+- Domestic travel by BYU faculty, staff and students who are not vaccinated will require COVID-19 testing before and after proposed travel with the following exceptions:

 - The traveler can show documentation of a positive COVID-19 test result within 90 days of proposed travel (90 days from onset of symptoms or date of test if asymptomatic) and has satisfied isolation requirements.